 Upon clicking the button to create a new course, you will be taken to the New Course page.
 The first thing you can do here is type in a course title and description.

 Next, there is a toggle for whether the course is a draft or not.
 By default, it is set to draft.
 Later, when you are ready to publish, switch this toggle so that it reads This course is published.

 In the main area, you will see multiple tabs where you can start building your course.
 There are tabs for lessons, branding, access rules, briefcase, engagement, and completion.
 A tab labelled More also gives you options such as linking courses, copying the course to collections, using unique identifiers for APIs, and overwriting course text.

 Once clicked, you will be on the New Lesson page.
 Enter a lesson name and a description.
 Notice that the lesson is a draft by default, just like the course, and can be published afterward.

-When you have your title and description, you will see that there are three buttons at the top of the main window.
+When you have your title and description, the screen will be displaying three buttons at the top of the main window.
 A button labelled Change Log lets you see what recent changes happened in the lesson and by who.
 The Review Lesson Text button lets you quickly change text in the lesson.
 Lastly, the Edit Lesson Content starts the Authoring Tool so you can begin adding interactive elements to the lesson.

 Before starting the authoring tool, also notice that you are in a preview mode with a two-slide lesson that’s a placeholder.
 The preview window is set to a device, such as an iPhone 7, and you can change the device from the dropdown.
 You can also switch between slides using the arrow buttons below the device select dropdown.